winstonsmith934/RaspServerTV/README.md

     No channels dedicated to any particular political party No channels made for a country and funded by a different country

+Channels which are not in HD are marked with an Ⓢ.

+Channels which use GeoIP blocking are marked with a Ⓖ.

+Channels which are live Youtube channels are marked with a Ⓨ.